prof-rice/cse1325-prof/01-java-intro/README.md

 To build one of the Java programs in this directory, just type ``javac file.java``.
 The result of compiling file A.java is file A.class.

+The exception to this is SwitchPatterns.java, which is a preview feature of OpenJDK 21.
+To compile it, you must enable preview features:

+``javac --enable-preview --source 21 SwitchPatterns.java``

 To run the main method inside file A.class, type ``java A``.
 Not all Java files have a main method!

 For the program in the hello package / directory, you must compile using ``javac hello/HelloJava.java`` and run using ``java hello.HelloJava``.
 Package and directory hierarchies always mirror each other!